 Keywords and Phrases

-Actin; Cell Protein; Green Fluorescent Protein; Guanosine Triphosphatase; Myosin; Myosin Adenosine Triphosphatase; Nocodazole; Protein Bfa1; Protein Bub2; Protein Mad2; Protein Tem1; Regulator Protein; Unclassified Drug; Actin; BFA1 Protein, S Cerevisiae; BUB2 Protein, S Cerevisiae; Cell Cycle Protein; Cytoskeleton Protein; Myosin; Saccharomyces Cerevisiae Protein; Cell Cycle; Cell Mutant; Controlled Study; Cytokinesis; Fungal Cell; Gene Overexpression; Molecular Imaging; Muscle Fiber Contraction; Nonhuman; Phenotype; Protein Assembly; Regulatory Mechanism; Saccharomyces Cerevisiae; Biosynthesis; Fungal Gene; Genetics; Metabolism; Physiology; Saccharomyces Cerevisiae; Ultrastructure; Saccharomycetales; Actins; Cell Cycle Proteins; Cytokinesis; Cytoskeletal Proteins; Genes, Fungal; Myosins; Saccharomyces Cerevisiae Proteins
+Actin; Cell Protein; Green Fluorescent Protein; Guanosine Triphosphatase; Myosin; Myosin Adenosine Triphosphatase; Nocodazole; Protein Bfa1; Protein Bub2; Protein Mad2; Protein Tem1; Regulator Protein; Unclassified Drug; BFA1 Protein, S cerevisiae; BUB2 Protein, S cerevisiae; Cytoskeleton Protein; Myosin; Cell Cycle; Cell Mutant; Controlled Study; Cytokinesis; Fungal Cell; Gene Overexpression; Molecular Imaging; Muscle Fiber Contraction; Nonhuman; Phenotype; Protein Assembly; Regulatory Mechanism; Saccharomyces cerevisiae; Biosynthesis; Fungal Gene; Genetics; Metabolism; Physiology; Ultrastructure; Saccharomycetales; Actins; Cell Cycle Proteins; Cytokinesis; Cytoskeletal Proteins; Genes, Fungal; Myosins; Saccharomyces cerevisiae Proteins

 International Standard Serial Number (ISSN)